Beeswax Candle Molds {Buyer’s Guide}

 You can even create little beeswax tealights using seashells!
 These are great for parties, place settings or even wedding favors.

-• clean beeswax
+• use cleaned beeswax

-Always take care when working with hot wax to avoid burns or fire.
 Using your favorite candle molds – the sky is the limit for your candle creations.
 And, handmade beeswax gifts are so well received.

 Leave a Reply